 Before a brake caliper fails, there are often warning signs that can provide a clue that they need to be checked, repaired, or replaced:

-- When the brakes are engaged and running, a retracted piston can cause the automobile to pull toward the side while traveling, toward the engaged brake, which can negatively influence braking distance.
+- When the brakes are engaged and running, a retracted piston can cause the automobile to pull toward the side while traveling toward the engaged brake, negatively influencing braking distance.

 - If a brake pad erodes quickly, it may be the result of a clogged caliper.
 In these circumstances, the calipers generate excessive heat, which increases the wear on the brake pads.
 Without immediate servicing or maintenance, this clogging can lead to caliper failure.